 NB: What do we manufacture in-house vs. what is outsourced?

 TT: We manufacture 98% of all metal fabricated parts.
 Almost every metal component is touched and modified before becoming part of our product.
-We outsource small amounts of computer numerical control (CNC) machined plastics and aluminum components for mounting some of our cameras to our live units.
+We outsource small amounts of computer numerical control (CNC) machined plastics and aluminum components for mounting some of our cameras to our units.
 We outsource items like wire harnesses in order to focus our core strengths on manufacturing and assembling the products.